zanetworker/mcp-playground/README.md

 - Listing available tools from an MCP endpoint
 - Invoking tools with parameters
 - Handling tool invocation results
-- Integrating with LLMs (OpenAI, Anthropic) for AI-driven tool selection
+- Integrating with LLMs (OpenAI, Anthropic, Ollama) for AI-driven tool selection

+The project includes a Streamlit application for interactive testing of the client and LLM integrations.

 ## Installation